mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Backwards-compatible changes SHALL warrant a new minor version.
 These changes include, but are not limited to:

-- Additive changes, such as a introducing a new `Special Test Operation`_ or type of supported entity or event
+- Additive changes, such as a introducing a new `Special Test Operations`_ or type of supported entity or event
 - Changing an existing field from required to optional
 - Introducing a new, optional field in the test format